studylab1/SAMR-Enum-Lab/Lab_Setup.md

 - `bws1`: Workstation 1 in domain "B".

 #### Special hosts:
-- `xdc1`: domain controller that contains a dataset for replication to other domains.
+- `xdc1`: domain controller that contains a datas for replication to other domains.
 - `xws1`: Linux client used to execute the enumeration scan with tools available only on Linux.
 - `zdc1`: domain controller used to execute enumeration scans for comparing existing tools.
 - `yws1`: workstation from which the enumeration scan is executed to compare existing tools.